TwistSLAM++: Fusing multiple modalities for accurate dynamic semantic SLAM: INTRODUCTION

 The goal of visual Simultaneous Localization and Mapping (SLAM) is to estimate the pose of a camera moving in space while simultaneously building a map of the environment.
 Classical approaches \cite{mur2017orb} assume the scene to be static, a condition that is rarely met in real world scenarios.
 To solve this problem some systems propose to mask out dynamic objects in images \cite{bescos2018dynaslam}.
 While this method enables SLAM in dynamic scenarios, it also loses an important piece of information for some applications.
 Indeed autonomous vehicles or augmented reality may need an estimate of the trajectory and pose of objects in the scene.
 Moreover some approaches mask out a priori dynamic objects that are in reality static (e.g. parked cars) which can hurt camera pose estimation accuracy.

 To solve this problem, systems such as \cite{bescos2021dynaslam, gonzalez2022twistslam}, have been designed to track both the camera and all moving objects.
 They show that they can accurately estimate camera poses in dynamic scenarios while estimating the trajectory and velocities of moving objects.
 However those approaches are often based solely on RGB information and are less precise than camera pose estimation.
 Furthermore, those approaches suffer from tracking drift that can not be corrected by loop closure.
 Finally they do not have access to the canonical pose of the object but rather to its relative pose with respect to its initial pose.
+This can be limitating as relative pose alone is insufficient for some use cases, such as augmented reality applications that need an estimate of the object pose to seamlessly overlay virtual content on it.
 To solve those problems we propose to update our previous work TwistSLAM \cite{gonzalez2022twistslam} by integrating a 3D object detector based on LiDAR information.
 This detector is used to predict the pose and size of 3D bounding boxes corresponding to potentially moving objects in the scene.
-We associate detections have access to their canonical pose, i.e. their pose with respect to an a priori known object coordinate frame.
+Associating detections to tracked objects allows us to have access to their canonical pose, i.e. their pose with respect to an a priori known object coordinate frame.
 Furthermore, we use consecutive poses to constrain the displacement of objects, thus reducing the drift.
 The obtained bounding boxes are then used to associate 3D LiDAR points to tracked clusters which serves two purposes.
 First they allow us to improve object tracking by feeding successive scans to a generalized ICP algorithm.
 The computed pose is then used as a constraint in the bundle adjustment (BA).
 Second, inspired by the work of DSP-SLAM \cite{wang2021dsp}, we use scans to fit a deep-learnt signed distance function (SDF) \cite{park2019deepsdf} that represents the object geometry.
 However contrary to DSP-SLAM we do not use the SDF to estimate the object pose as we already have a good estimate of it, but we rather use it to constrain the 3D map points of clusters to lie on the estimated mesh, similarly to our previous work \cite{gonzalez2021s3lam} which was restricted to planes. ~\\ To summarize, our contributions are: \begin{itemize}

 \item A semantic SLAM system that can robustly estimate the pose of a camera in dynamic scenes. \item A SLAM framework that can track multiple moving objects and estimate their canonical pose. \item A SLAM system able to fuse 3D object pose estimation, object tracking and 3D registration results from LiDAR scans to reduce tracking drift. \item A SLAM framework that uses the 3D reconstruction of object from LiDAR data to constrain the geometry of map points.